 2. To be the driving force for debate and new thinking about the role of the photographic image in society today

 3. To place innovative learning, diversity and excellence at our core

 4. To ensure long term sustainability for the gallery and all its activities

-The Photographers’ Gallery is a registered charity that welcomes visitors from across world.
-We are part funded by Arts Council England as well as through generous support from individuals, companies and trusts and foundations.
+The Photographers’ Gallery is a registered charity that welcomes visitors from the across world.
+We are part funded by Arts Council England as well as through generous support from individuals, companies, and trusts and foundations.
 All profits from our Bookshop, Print Sales Gallery and the Café directly contribute to our exhibitions and public programme.